raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 And if you point out the contradiction in their explanations, they see no contradiction.
 To them, the bad stuff really isn't about them, it's just that one thing that one time.

-The book shocked me, I read it a bunch of times and actually bought copies for other people. besides myself, I knew lots of people who fit Dr. Seligman's pessimist theory, I knew this because they cried on my shoulder about their long-running, personal flaws that affected every part of their lives.
+The book shocked me, I read it a bunch of times and actually bought copies for other people.
+Besides myself, I knew lots of people who fit Dr. Seligman's pessimist theory, I knew this because they cried on my shoulder about their long-running, personal flaws that affected every part of their lives.
 They were personal, general, and permanent on the subject of unhappiness.
 And on the subject of happiness, they were impersonal, specific, and temporary.

 So there you have it.
 One predictor of success is this characteristic Dr. Seligman calls optimism, which he measures my testing whether you explain good or bad events as being personal, general, and permanent.